×

 Indiana Cap on Damages in Medical Malpractice Cases

-Indiana’s state legislators wrote laws stemming from the 1970s impact an injured patient’s rights to recover for medical malpractice that happens in Indiana.
+Indiana’s state legislators wrote laws stemming from the 1970s that impact an injured patient’s rights to recover for medical malpractice in Indiana.
 For malpractice that happened before 2017, the maximum amount an injured patient could recover was $1.25 million.

 In 2017, the cap on medical malpractice cases rose to $1.65 million.
 As of 2019, the cap on medical malpractice claims is $1.8 million.
-Under this system, the maximum the negligent healthcare provider pays for a maximum claim is $500,000.00 and the Indiana Patient Compensation Fund pays for any amount over up to the capped amount.
-Attorney fees are also capped by this law at 32% of the overall award.
+Under this system, the maximum the negligent healthcare provider pays for a maximum claim is $500,000.00, and the Indiana Patient Compensation Fund pays for any amount over up to the capped amount.
+This law also caps attorney fees at 32% of the overall award.

 Does a Medical Malpractice Settlement Count as Taxable Income in Indiana?

-Understanding the taxable status of your medical malpractice settlement will help you navigate the next tax season.
-Generally, any settlement that compensates you for a loss, like medical costs or lost wages, isn’t taxable.
-Any mental and emotional distress resulting directly from the malpractice are also eligible for non-taxable compensation.
+Understanding the taxable status of your medical malpractice settlement can help you navigate the next tax season.
+Generally, any settlement compensating you for a loss, like medical costs or lost wages, isn’t taxable.
+Any mental and emotional distress resulting directly from the malpractice is also eligible for non-taxable compensation.

 On the other hand, if a court awards you punitive damages, this amount may count as taxable income since it doesn’t directly compensate you for malpractice-associated costs.
-It’s important to go over your settlement with your attorney and a professional accountant to understand how much of the amount you receive is taxable.
+It’s important to review your settlement with your attorney and a professional accountant to understand how much of your compensation is taxable.

-Why Might a Potential Medical Malpractice Case be Declined by an Attorney?
+Why Might an Attorney Decline a Potential Medical Malpractice Case?

 Unfortunately, not all people who believe they are victims of medical malpractice have an actionable claim.
-Here are some reasons why an attorney might not be able to take a certain case.
+Here are some reasons why an attorney might be unable to take a particular case.
 Most medical malpractice cases must be proved with expert testimony.
-If an expert will not substantiate the claim or it is too difficult or impossible to prove, an attorney will not be able to pursue it.
+If an expert will not substantiate the claim or it is too difficult or impossible to prove, an attorney may not be able to pursue it.

 Sometimes, injured patients are fortunate to recover without permanent injuries.
-This is not to suggest the patient was not injuried.
+This is not to suggest the patient was not injured.
 However, Indiana medical malpractice cases are often complex and require significant time and investment.
-A law firm may be concerned that the net recovery may not justify pursuing the claim at this time in Indiana.
+A law firm may be concerned that the net recovery may not justify pursuing the claim in Indiana.

-There may be not enough time left within the statute of limitations for a law firm to review due to the complexity involved in evaluating medical malpractice claims.
+There may not be enough time left within the statute of limitations for a law firm to review due to the complexity of evaluating medical malpractice claims.

-Other times, Indiana law may limit who may recover for claims of medical malpractice for a loved one.
+Other times, Indiana law may limit who may recover for medical malpractice claims for a loved one.
 This happens when an adult dies with no dependents.

-If Worthley Law cannot take your case, we strive to be as direct and candid as possible in providing you a reason why we are unable to assist at this time.
+If Worthley Law cannot take your case, we strive to be as direct and candid as possible in providing a reason why we cannot assist.

 Why Entrust Your Medical Malpractice Case to Worthley Law?